osmo-tool/osmo/osmotester/doc/tutorial_data.md

 }
 ```

-This is what was used to run it:
+This can be used to run it:

 ```java
 public class Main {